Florida Attorney for Theft Charges

-If you or a loved one need to find criminal defense attorneys for theft and property crimes in Florida, contact Weinstein Legal at 561-931-6687 for a free consultation.
+If you or a loved one need to find criminal defense attorneys for theft in Florida, contact Weinstein Legal at 561-931-6687 for a free consultation.

 Matthew shafran represented my juvenile son on felony charges.
 He was able to get the felony charges, including grand theft dismissed.
 He then was able to make sure my son wasn’t on probation for his misdemeanor charges.
 Mr. Shafran was able to make sure my son did not become a convicted felon and he didn’t spend a night in jail.

 Theft Under Florida Law